 Who We Are

-ARABESQUE is philosophy in movement and joyful expression.
+ARABESQUE is Arabian dance and music in meaningful, soul-filled and joyful expression.
 Founded by Yasmina Ramzy, Arabesque has its artistic roots in an Egyptian and Syrian lineage.
 Located in Toronto, Canada, Arabesque is recognized globally for embodying Arab dance and music arts with the highest artistry, respect and integrity.

 COMPANY — Arabesque is a critically acclaimed 25 member dance and music ensemble directed by Yasmina Ramzy, Bassam Bishara and Suleiman Warwar embodying creative contemporary sensibilities steeped in ancient Arabian tradition.

 AGENCY — Joyful and highly talented dancers and musicians in solo, small ensemble or large production formats offer the perfect entertainment at all kinds of events such as concerts, weddings, baptisms, bridal showers and corporate activities.

 STORE — CDs, instructional DVDs, performance DVDs, Classes, Workshops, Performance tickets, Online Crash Classes.

 - "What more could I ask for?"
 Mahmoud Reda